alexjeffburke/chai-better-shallow-deep-equal/README.md

 });
 ```

-What we've described here is that if a date is compared to a string,
+What we've defined here is when we see a `CustomDate` being compared
-to instead compare the ISO representation of the date against the
+to a string, to instead first convert it to an ISO string and then do
-string.
-In the test suite, this would allow you to use string froms
+the comparison.
+In the test suite, the effect is to allow expecations
-of dates as your expectation:
+to be defined in a way that is much more easily read:

 ```js
 const fooDate = new Date(1583947016326);